Your browser is not supported

-Our flights/packages (flights + hotel) for Corfu are available from 2nd May 2020 until 17th October 2020.
+Our flights/packages (flights + hotel) for Corfu are available until 16th October 2021.
 Book now!

 Spanning both past and present, Greece welcomes you with its exuberant nature, wonderful archaeological sites and fantastic beaches.
 Myths and traditions merge in the picturesque villages where you can find folklore and local crafts.
 There are many seaside resorts to be found around the Greek islands, high-quality hotels to meet all expectations and the Hellenic people well-known for their hospitality will welcome holiday visits under an ever-present sun.